bobbyjim/x16-robsos/README.md

 Commands implemented:

+     help
+     quit
+     quit all
+     setlogmsg
      diskut
      lv 0
      lf|listfl <{volume}IMAGE>
      sbf|setbootfl
      cbf|clearbootfl

+"help" is not an actual DMS SOS command.
+I added it because I forget command syntax.

 # Plans
 I hope to add a subset of TTP functionality, where you can post, bsy, offline,